Jerry Shay

-Jerome Paul "Jerry" Shay (born July 10, 1944 in Gary, Indiana) is a former American football defensive tackle for the Minnesota Vikings, Atlanta Falcons, and New York Giants of the National Football League (NFL).
-Shay played college football at Purdue University, he was named All-American by the American Football Coaches Association and was the seventh selection overall in the 1966 NFL Draft by the Minnesota Vikings.
+Jerome Paul Shay (born July 10, 1944) is an American former professional football player who was a defensive tackle for the Minnesota Vikings, Atlanta Falcons, and New York Giants of the National Football League (NFL).
+Shay played college football at Purdue University, he was named All-American by the American Football Coaches Association and was the seventh selection overall in the 1966 NFL draft by the Minnesota Vikings.

-He was inducted into the Indiana Football Hall of Fame in 1996, the Purdue University Hall of Fame in 2010.
+He was inducted into the Indiana Football Hall of Fame in 1996, and the Purdue University Hall of Fame in 2010.

-Shay is currently the Assistant Director of College Scouting for the New York Giants and has been a member of the team's scouting staff since 1977.
+Shay is currently the assistant director of College Scouting for the New York Giants and has been a member of the team's scouting staff since 1977.